 Blisters can be caused for the following reasons:

 This condition is usually related to shrinkage of the gel coat.
 Shrinkage can be caused by:

-This visual pattern is caused by too low a gel coat thickness or the gel coat was not properly cured.
+This visual pattern is caused by inadequate gel coat thickness or improperly cured gel coat.